How Tradesmen Should Keep Financial Records

 Why Financial Records Matter

-Financial records provide a clear picture of what is happening in your business.
+Financial records give you a clear picture of what is happening in your business.

-When records are well organised, you can quickly see:
+When records are organised, you can quickly see:

 • What expenses are being paid